December 22 in Yankee History

 • Catcher Bennie Bengough (1968), who played the first eight years of his 1923-1932 career with the Yankees, easily outdistances four other guys who have died on December 22 in longevity with the team.
 In 317 games, he drove in 81 runs on 217 hits in 846 at bats; he added 27 rbi’s playing for the Browns in 1931-1932.
 Shortstop/outfielder Queenie O’Rourke (1955) played all 34 of his games with the 1934 Yanks, with three rbi’s on 25-for-108 hitting.
 Righthander Bobby Hogue (1987) also played 34 games for the Yanks, making all of those appearances (with no starts) in 1951-1952, to a 4-5-4 record.
 Appearing in parts of four season with the Braves and two with the Browns from 1948-1952 brought his overall record to 18-16-17.
 And finally, fellow righthander Archie Campbell (1989) debuted by pitching in 13 games (one start) for the 1928 Yanks to a 0-1-2 mark, numbers that increased to 2-6-6 after spending 1929 with the Senators and 1930 with the Reds.
 And new to the list is another backstop, lefty-hitting, righty-throwing catcher Ed Herrmann (2013), who cleared six fences and drove across 30 runs in 80 games for the 1975 Yankees.
 In a career spanning 1967 through 1978, Herrmann hit 80 homers with 320 rbi’s, playing mostly for the White Sox and Astros.

 • Until 2012, the list of noteworthy nonYankee players who have died on December 22 included a lefty-hitting catcher and three outfielders.
 Backstop Earl Grace (1980) hit 31 long balls and drove in 251 runs playing two years with the Cubs and seven with the Phillies from 1929-1937; while lefty-hitting outfielder Hal Rice (1997) homered 19 times and knocked in 162 runs while playing mostly with the Cardinals and the Pirates from 1948-1964.
 Socks Seybold (1921) cleared 51 fences and drove in 556 runs from 1899-1908 playing most of that time with the A’s; and Sam Chapman (2006) hit 180 homers and collected 773 rbi’s from 1938-1951 playing mostly with the A’s as well.
 Things became a little more tragic when utility player Ryan Freel (2012), who hit 22 home runs and drove in 122 runs from 2001 through 2009 playing mostly with Cincinnati, took his own life after having trouble transitioning back to a life outside the game.
-And newest to the list is another outfielder, the lefty hitting, righty throwing George Spriggs (2020), who through his tears toiling for the Pirates from 1965-1967, and the Royals from 1969 through 1970 hit one home run with 12 rbi’s in 130 games.
+And newer to the list is another outfielder, the lefty hitting, righty throwing George Spriggs (2020), who through his tears toiling for the Pirates from 1965-1967, and the Royals from 1969 through 1970 hit one home run with 12 rbi’s in 130 games.
+Third baseman Ryan Minor (2023) hit five home runs and drove in 27 in 142 games for the 1998-2000 Orioles and the 2001 Expos.

 •